In an Emergency

 • Call GasNet on 0800 349 2050, your retailer or the Emergency Services on 111.

-• Turn off any plant or machinery in the area if it is safe to do so.
+• Turn off all plant and machinery if it is safe to do so.

 • Do not attempt to repair or stop the leak.